mjlacey/lithiuminventory/content/experimental-electrochemistry/eis/kramers-kronig.md

 +++
 archetype = "contentpage"
-title = "8.
-The Kramers-Kronig transform"
-weight = 8
+title = "The Kramers-Kronig transform" weight = 8
 draft = false
+tags = ["EIS", "ECM", "Analysis", "Validation", "Kramers-Kronig"]
 +++

 I will not go into too much detail about the Kramers-Kronig (or, just K-K) transform other than to say that this is a method for validating impedance data, to give you some idea of whether it’s actually possible to fit an equivalent circuit.
 This is the equation: